katholt/srst2/README.md

 Any number of readsets can be provided using --input_se (for single end reads) and/or --input_pe (for paired end reads).
 You can provide both types of reads at once.
 Note however that if you do this, each readset will be typed one by one (in serial).
 So if it takes 2 minutes to type each read set, and you provide 10 read sets, it will take 20 minutes to get your results.
 The better way to proces lots of samples quickly is to give each one its own srst2 job (e.g. submitted simultaneously to your job scheduler or server); then compile the results into a single report using "srst2 --prev_output *results.txt --output all".
 That way each readset's 2 minutes of analysis is occurring in parallel on different nodes, and you'll get your results for all 10 samples in 2 minutes rather than 20.

+### Read formats
-Read formats - reads can be in any format readable by bowtie2.
+Reads can be in any format readable by bowtie2.
 The format is passed on to the bowtie2 command via the --read_type flag in srst2.
 The default format is fastq (passed to bowtie 2 as q); other options are qseq=solexa, f=fasta.
 So to use fasta reads, you would need to tell srst2 this via '--read_type f'.

 Reads may be gzipped.

+### Read names
-Read names - Srst2 can parse Illumina MiSeq reads files; we assume that files with names in the format 'XXX_S1_L001_R1_001.fastq.gz' and 'XXX_S1_L001_R2_001.fastq.gz' are the forward and reverse reads from a sample named 'XXX'.
+Srst2 can parse Illumina MiSeq reads files; we assume that files with names in the format 'XXX_S1_L001_R1_001.fastq.gz' and 'XXX_S1_L001_R2_001.fastq.gz' are the forward and reverse reads from a sample named 'XXX'.
 So, you can simply use 'srst2 --input_pe XXX_S1_L001_R1_001.fastq.gz XXX_S1_L001_R2_001.fastq.gz' and srst2 will recognise these as forward and reverse reads of a sample named XXX.
 If you have single rather than paired MiSeq reads, you would use 'srst2 --input_se XXX_S1_L001_R1_001.fastq.gz'.

+### Paired reads
-Paired reads - If you have paired reads that are named in some way other than the Illumina MiSeq format, e.g. from the SRA or ENA public databases, you need to tell srst2 how to pass these to bowtie2. bowtie2 requires forward and reverse reads to be supplied in separate files, e.g strainA_1.fastq.gz and strainA_2.fastq.gz. srst2 attempts to sort reads supplied via --input_pe into read pairs, based on the suffix (_1, _2 in this example) that occurs before the file extension (.fastq.gz in this example).
+If you have paired reads that are named in some way other than the Illumina MiSeq format, e.g. from the SRA or ENA public databases, you need to tell srst2 how to pass these to bowtie2. bowtie2 requires forward and reverse reads to be supplied in separate files, e.g strainA_1.fastq.gz and strainA_2.fastq.gz. srst2 attempts to sort reads supplied via --input_pe into read pairs, based on the suffix (_1, _2 in this example) that occurs before the file extension (.fastq.gz in this example).
 So if you supplied --input_pe strainA_1.fastq.gz strainB_1.fastq.gz strainA_2.fastq.gz strainB_2.fastq.gz, srst2 would sort these into two pairs (strainA_1.fastq.gz, strainA_2.fastq.gz) and (strainB_1.fastq.gz, strainB_2.fastq.gz) and pass each pair on to bowtie2 for mapping.
 By default, the suffixes are assumed to be "_1" for forward reads and "_2" for reverse reads, but you can tell srst2 if you have other conventions, via --forward and --reverse.
 E.g. if your files were named strainA_read1.fastq.gz and strainA_read2.fastq.gz, you would use these commands: --input_pe strainA_read1.fastq.gz strainA_read2.fastq.gz --forward _read1 --reverse _read2.

+### Sample names
 Sample names are taken from the first part of the read file name (before the suffix if you have paired reads).
 E.g. 'strainA_1.fastq.gz' is assumed to belong to a sample called "strainA"; 'strainB_C_1.fastq.gz" would be assumed to belong to a sample called "strainB_C".
 These sample names will be used to name all output files, and will appear in the results files.